generiekzaakafhandelcomponent/Basisprocessen/blueprints/stadspas/README.md

 **These processes support:**

-* The processing of an application for an ‘Ooievaarspas’ by a inhabitant of the city of The Hague
+* The processing of an application for an ‘Stadspas’ by a inhabitant of the city.

 * The processing of a request for information from the applicant by a case handler either via the customer portal (nl: 'klantportaal') or via post.

 * The processing of a formal decision (nl: ‘besluit’) on the application by the case handler

-* The creation of the product ‘Ooievaarspas’ as an object in the objects api
+* The creation of the product ‘Stadspas’ as an object in the objects api

 * Generation of the necessary emails and documents.